0xC0000054/sc4-query-ui-hooks/README.md

 Holding down the Shift key when clicking a building will activate the Place Lot tool with the building's lot selected.
 Note that the exact building may be different if the lot uses Building Families.

+## SC4QueryUIHooks INI File

+This file contains one setting that controls whether the query sounds are played when clicking on an item to open the query dialog or copy the lot.
+The occupant query sound properties affected by this option are SFX:Query Sound, SFX:Query Sound Abandoned and SFX:Query Sound Decayed.

 ## Using the Code

 1. Copy the headers from `src/public/include` folder into your GZCOM DLL project.